GriffinBonomo/griffinbonomo.github.io/README.md

 - Enemy pathfinding using an implementation of the [A* Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) is currently in development.

-- Improving player collision to prevent players from jittering upon running into a solid object.
+- Transitioning to the [Tiled](https://www.mapeditor.org/) map editor for creating levels.

-- Full player animations for each possible action.
+- Major refactor of movement and physics code for improved performance.

 #### What I've Learned